ibm-cloud-docs/vmware-service/common/vmaas-understand-responsib.md

 {{site.data.keyword.attribute-definition-list}}

 # Understanding your responsibilities when you use {{site.data.keyword.vmware-service_short}}
-{: #understand-responsib}
+{: #vmaas-understand-responsib}

 Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.vmware-service_full}}.
-For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} products](/docs/overview?topic=overview-shared-responsibilities).
+For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} products](/docs/overview?topic=overview-shared-responsibilities).
 {: shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.vmware-service_short}}.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} terms of use](/docs/overview/terms-of-use?topic=overview-terms).

 ## Incident and operations management
-{: #understand-responsib-incident-and-ops}
+{: #vmaas-understand-responsib-incident-and-ops}

 Incident and operations management includes tasks such as event management, high availability, problem determination, recovery, and full state backup and recovery.